albalaka/trade-dst/README.md

 ## Performance exploration

-To train with ground truth labels appended to each utterance, use the --ground_truth_labels flag.
-Similarly, for NER entities, use --NER_labels
+To train with ground truth labels appended to each utterance, use the --appended_labels=ground_truth flag.
+Similarly, for NER entities, use --appended_labels=NER

 To compare varying amounts of ground truth labels, use the --percent_ground_truth flag